rsksmart/rif-relay-contracts/Readme.md

 this dependency since we don't have a release version at this time.
 A way to install it for now is to add to your dependencies on the `package.json` file this line
 `"@rsksmart/rif-relay-contracts": "https://github.com/anarancio/rif-relay-contracts",` and then run `npm i`**

+**IMPORTANT: when you publish a version postinstall scripts must be disabled, if you are publishing a new version on the repository directly you need to run `npm run disablePostInstall` command to disable postinstall scripts since is not automatically disabled.
+That is only automatically disabled when you run `npm publish` to publish your library on node registry.**

 #### How to add new resources

 You always can add new solidity files inside the contracts folder at the root